- Pittsburgh, Pennsylvania

-Designed by IKM’s founders Ingham and Boyd in the 1930s, Chatham Village is Pittsburgh’s living example of the utopian Garden City Movement.
+Designed by IKM’s founders Ingham and Boyd, Chatham Village is Pittsburgh’s living example of the utopian Garden City Movement.
 Originally envisioned as affordable housing for the working class, its quality and aesthetic quickly developed a broad appeal to a much wider segment of society.
 That appeal continues today, and is a testament to the continuing validity of a vision that included preservation of the natural environment, quality, affordability and a strong sense of community.

 Chatham Village has been designated a U.S. National Historic District, a Pittsburgh History and Landmarks Foundation Historic Landmark, and is listed on the U.S. National Register of Historic Places.
 In October 2011, as the design architects celebrated their 100-year anniversary, Chatham Village was honored by the Pittsburgh Chapter of the American Institute of Architects with the “Timeless” Design Award.

 Now in its eighth decade this thriving community continues much as its designers originally envisioned.
 Its continuing success underscores the timeless nature of the design, and the fact that many of its embodied ideals are current topics in design and planning circles suggests that its lessons are every bit as relevant today as they were eighty years ago.